 Our commercial properties in Switzerland are supported by anchor tenants who, due to size, reputation and other factors are considered as such.
 Our largest tenants in Switzerland are LEM SA and Novimune SA, located in the CTN complex.
-As of December 31, 2017, these tenants occupied approximately 13,000 square meters and accounted for approximately \$4.5 million of rent income, or approximately 28% of our gross leasable area in Switzerland and approximately 36%, of our annual rent in Switzerland.
-For further details regarding the receipt of an application for conciliation from LEM, see Item 8.A.
-"Consolidated Statements and Other Financial Information".
+As of December 31, 2018, these tenants occupied approximately 13,000 square meters and accounted for approximately \$4.5 million of rent income, or approximately 27% of our gross leasable area in Switzerland and approximately 35%, of our annual rent in Switzerland.
+For further details regarding a pending litigation with LEM, pursuant to which LEM argues a reduction of its rent as well as related damages, see Item 8.
+"Financial Information - Legal Proceedings.

 Our largest tenant in Germany is Edeka.
-As of December 31, 2017, Edeka occupied approximately 30,300 square meters and accounted for approximately \$2.8 million of rent income, or approximately 82% of our gross leasable area in Germany and approximately 85%, of our annual rent in Germany.
+As of December 31, 2018, Edeka occupied approximately 26,900 square meters and accounted for approximately \$2.7 million of rent income, or approximately 73% of our gross leasable area in Germany and approximately 80%, of our annual rent in Germany.
 Our other tenant in Germany is Buchbauer Handelsmärkte GmbH.
 Or Buchbauer.
-As of December 31, 2017, Buchbauer occupied approximately 5,300 square meters and accounted for approximately \$400,000 of rent income, or approximately 14% of our gross leasable area in Germany and approximately 12%, of our annual rent.
+As of December 31, 2018, Buchbauer occupied approximately 5,300 square meters and accounted for approximately \$340,000 of rent income, or approximately 14% of our gross leasable area in Germany and approximately 12%, of our annual rent.
 No other tenant accounted for over 10% of our annual rent (on a consolidated basis).